obany/iota2.js/README.md

 npm install iotaledger/iota.js#chrysalis
 ```

-You will then need to update any require refrences from "@iota/iota2.js" to "@iota/iota.js"
+You will then need to update any require/import refrences from "@iota/iota2.js" to "@iota/iota.js"